Project Overview

 Competitive Analysis

-I conducted a competitive analysis, analysing direct and indirect London Underground journey planners to discover what the apps were doing well as-well as identifying shortfalls which were contributing to travellers frustration.
+I conducted a competitive analysis, analysing direct and indirect London Underground journey planners to discover what the apps were doing well, as well as identifying shortfalls which were contributing to travellers’ frustration.
 I compared a couple of the most important features needed for effective travel planning and noted unique features which could be drawn on later in the ideation process.

 Personas and User Journeys